jacksonhk/Market-Simulation/README.md

 # Market-Simulation

-Market simulation with S&P parameters using GARCH model
+# Market simulation with S&P parameters using GARCH model

+# Folder:
+reference: paper
+data: any data to pass into for simulation simulation.ipynb: the main file for simulation and garch model

-Done:
+# Done:
 1. snp parameters
 2. garch model with s&p parameters
 3. garch simulation <br />